 Basis for outlook

 Collaboration agreements with other pharmaceutical companies are an important component of Orion’s business model.
-These agreements often include payments recorded in net sales that vary greatly from year to year.
-Forecasting the timing and amount of payments is difficult.
-Possible future payments relating to agreements already made have in some cases been conditional on, for instance, the progress or findings of research projects, which are not known until studies have been completed.
-On the other hand, making new agreements is generally a process for which neither the schedule nor the outcome is known before the final signing of the agreement.
-The outlook for 2018 does not include significant individual payments related to collaboration agreements.
-The new IFRS 15 standard that came into force at the beginning of 2018 changes the treatment of these payments.
-Some of the payments received, especially payments related to sales rights, will be entered as income over a longer period of time.
-Until now they have generally been recognised as one-off payments in sales.
+Agreements often include payments recorded in net sales that vary greatly from year to year.
+Forecasting the timing and amount of these payments is difficult.
+In some cases they are conditional on, for instance, the progress or findings of research projects, which are not known until studies have been completed.
+On the other hand, neither the outcome nor the schedule of contract negotiations is generally not known before the final signing of the agreement.
+The possible EUR 45 million milestone payment associated with the commercialisation of the prostate cancer drug darolutamide in the United States is included in the outlook for 2019.
+However, there is still significant uncertainty regarding its timing.

-Research and development costs are estimated to be slightly higher than in 2017.
-They are partly the Company’s internal fixed cost items, such as salaries and maintenance of the operating infrastructure, and partly external variable costs.
+Research and development costs are estimated to be higher than in 2018, in particular due to the Phase III REFALS clinical trial evaluating levosimendan (ODM-109) for the treatment of symptoms of ALS.
+Of the EUR 60 million total investment in the roughly three-year trial, it is estimated that more than EUR 25 million will be spent in 2019.
+Research and development costs are partly the Company’s internal fixed cost items, such as salaries and maintenance of the operating infrastructure, and partly external variable costs.
 External costs arise from, among other things, long-term clinical trials, which are typically performed in clinics located in several countries.
-The most important clinical trials scheduled for 2018 are either continuing from the previous year or at an advanced stage of planning, therefore their cost level can be estimated rather accurately.
+The most important clinical trials scheduled for 2019 are either continuing from the previous year or at an advanced stage of planning, therefore their cost level can be estimated rather accurately.
 However, the accrued costs are materially affected by collaboration arrangements and how the costs arising are allocated between Orion and its collaboration partners.
 For instance, Bayer is paying the majority of the darolutamide research costs.

-The Group’s total capital expenditure in 2018 is expected to be lower than in 2017, when capital expenditure was EUR 75 million.
-The largest single ongoing investment project, the expansion of Fermion’s Hanko manufacturing plant, was completed in June 2018.
+The Group’s total capital expenditure in 2019 is expected to be lower than in 2018, when capital expenditure was EUR 65 million.

 Near-term risks and uncertainties